About “Data Error (Cyclic Redundancy Check)”

 If you happen to know other ways to repair CRC error, don’t hesitate to let us know and we’ll update this guide.

 If you have any doubts or suggestions about MiniTool software, please leave them in the following comments zone or directly send them to [email protected].
 We will solve it as soon as possible.

 - Recover lost data.

-- Running the CHKDSK utility to do a basic check and automatically repair problems with file and folders.
+- Run the CHKDSK utility to do a basic check and automatically repair problems with files and folders.

 - Format the drive.

 - Right-click the target drive you want to check.

 - Click Properties > Tools.

 Cyclic redundancy check, CRC, is an error-detecting code.
 CRC error is widely used to detect accidental changes to raw data in digital networks and storage devices.
 A cyclic redundancy check indicates a bad spot on your hard drive.